Heat pump outdoor unit installed at Long Island home

 Save Thousands on Your Installation

-Suffolk County homeowners can stack multiple rebates and tax credits to dramatically reduce the cost of a heat pump.
-We handle all the paperwork — you just enjoy the savings.
+Suffolk County homeowners can stack PSEG Long Island and NYSERDA rebates to substantially reduce the cost of a heat pump.
+We handle all the paperwork.
+You just enjoy the savings.

 See All Rebates & Savings